Clustering analysis of BOSS-CMASS galaxies with semi-analytical model for galaxy formation and halo occupation distribution: Discussion and Conclusion

-As a byproduct, the clustering analysis also provides constraints on some of our Galacticus SAM parameters.
+In addition to the cosmological parameters, our clustering analysis provides constraints on some of our Galacticus SAM parameters.
 This is promising since most of the astrophysical processes are assumed to only affect galaxy distribution at smaller scales.
 However, the result shows that some components, such as star formation in the disk and spheroid, outflow due to stellar feedback, and so on, can influence the clustering amplitude at larger scales.
-With more datasets, such as the stellar mass function or luminosity function, we can anticipate another leap in the constraint on the SAM parameters.
+On the other hand, many of these parameters are sensitive to the abundance information.
+However, in our work, only the galaxy number density is used in the definition of the sample.
+A clear way to improve this situation would be to apply additional datasets, such as the stellar mass function or luminosity function, as done in many previous works, to calibrate the SAM model.
+The caveat in our model is that the approximations we use, such as pruning the merger trees of some dark matter halos, can result in an underestimate of some quantities, such as stellar mass.
+This may not change the rank ordering for our sample selection significantly, but can impact the overall shape and amplitude of statistics such as the stellar mass function.
+With an improved model in both accuracy and speed, we can anticipate another leap in the constraint on the SAM parameters when both abundance and clustering information are used.

 Similar to other SAMs, our Galacticus model is able to provide a variety of galaxy parameters, such as stellar mass we have used, star formation rate, spin, metallicity, and many others.
 The sampling in the model parameter space can enable the investigation of the related statistics on the model parameters.
 For instance, how central and satellite galaxies are correlated, how the clustering of galaxies can depend on these parameters.
 We will present such investigations in separate works.